ekoca/PTA-Encryption/README.md

 I am not a Oracle RNT developer.
 I never develop anything for RNT before and one day I have been asked to write a php script which authenticate our customer between our site to RNT support site.

 I did not know what Oracle RNT is even.
-So I googled the RNT support website, I found it.
+So I searched the RNT support website on the google and I found it.
 However, there is no good source of documentation about available encryption options in RNT.
 Nobody provide me an access to get the developer site.
+I was having hard times to figure out.

-I was stuck almost.
-Then I started to read many comments on RNT support pages.
+I was almost stuck.
+Then, I started to read many comments on RNT support pages.
 Finally, I was able to make this script worked so I am sharing this script if anyone needs it.

 Hope this helps :)